Nanditha77/Dashboard-Building/README.md

 ## How to Use

 **Add Widget:**
-1. Click "+" card in any category
+1. Click "+" card in any category or "Add Widget" at the top.
 2. Fill in widget name and content
 3. Select category
 4. Click "Add Widget"

 **Remove Widget:**
 1. Click the "X" button on any widget
+2. Users can go to add category section and in there click Manage Widget to uncheck from category list

 **Search:**
 1. Type in the search bar to filter widgets in real-time